 Australia

-Six-agency National Intelligence Community led by the Office of National Intelligence, including the foreign HUMINT service ASIS and signals agency ASD.
+A ten-agency National Intelligence Community led by the Office of National Intelligence, with six core foreign-intelligence and security services including the foreign HUMINT service ASIS and signals agency ASD.

 Australia's National Intelligence Community comprises ten agencies, with six core services in the foreign-intelligence and security space.
 The Australian Secret Intelligence Service (ASIS) is the foreign human-intelligence service, the country's analogue to the US CIA or UK SIS.
 The Australian Security Intelligence Organisation (ASIO) is the domestic security service.
 The Australian Signals Directorate (ASD) is the signals-intelligence and offensive-cyber agency.